rishitha241/dbms/README.md

 # 🏥 Hospital Management System (DBMS Project)

-A resume-ready DBMS project built with SQL and Python.
+A  DBMS project built with SQL and Python.

 ## 📦 Features